Mylloon/dsr/README.md

 # Discord Video Sharing

+Tool for sharing video to Discord.

-Helper for sharing video captured by NVidia Shadowplay in Discord.
+> This tool was primarily made for video captured by NVidia Shadowplay.

 ## Download/Install